Akron, OH Solar Panels

 Akron Electricity Prices

-Ohio electricity rates have steadily climbed from 12.8 cents per kWh in 2021 to 16.1 cents in 2024, representing a 26% increase over three years.
+Ohio electricity rates have climbed from 12.8 cents per kWh in 2021 to 16.1 cents in 2024—a 25.8% increase in just three years.
+For the average Akron household, that translates to hundreds of dollars in additional annual energy costs.

 Price of Energy: Ohio vs National Average